blateral/b.kit/README.md

 #### Map

-> The Map component is made up with `leaflet` and `react-leaflet`.
-Therefore both packages must be installed to properly use all map features.
+> The Map component is made up with `leaflet` and `react-leaflet` (for better SSR behaviour assisted by `react-leaflet-universal`).
+Therefore all three packages must be installed to properly use all map features.

 To diplaying the map in the right way you should also import the leaflet CSS styles: